-Gynecomastia revision candidates in New York and online sometimes ask us about odd looking craters and dents when they flex without realizing they’re called “animation deformities.”
+Gynecomastia revision candidates sometimes ask us about odd looking craters and dents when they flex without realizing these features of post-op man boobs are called “animation deformities.”
 It’s worthwhile exploring this topic because it’s not often talked about related to male breast reduction.

 In fact, if you search for information on the Internet, you’ll find that most discussion of animation deformities relates to breast surgery for women.
 What the term refers to in this case is a misshapen look that occurs with muscle activation, particularly when women with scant breast tissue receive breast implants.
 To guard against this result, plastic surgeons consider implant placement carefully when performing breast reconstruction after mastectomy and for female body builders and those who are very slim.
 For these women, implant placement above the muscle is often a good choice to avoid distortion when the pectorals are flexed.

 For men who have had gynecomastia surgery, the situation is a bit different.
 (After all, most guys don’t have implants.)
 But it’s not unusual for us to meet a guy thinking about gynecomastia revision with us whose surgical results appear pretty good at first glance.
 When these patients flex their muscles or raise their arms over their heads, that’s when the unfortunate craters and valleys appear.
 The chest normally changes shape when the arms are raised above the head or the pec muscles are flexed, it’s true.
 The difference is that after poor surgery, craters can form which are not evident when the arms are at the side.

 So, what’s the big deal, you might ask?
 Men don’t typically walk around with their pecs flexed or their arms held high.
 If the man boobs are gone, then isn’t that good enough?
 Some guys reach that very conclusion.
 Others find that after suffering with enlarged breasts for years, then gearing up for male breast reduction, results that aren’t as good as they could be just don’t cut it.